Zal-Shah/Fitman-Upstreet-Agent/README.md

 Integration with wearable fitness devices.
 Advanced nutrition tracking and meal suggestions.
 Community leaderboard for friendly competition.
-Collaborators

-Add the following as collaborators on your GitHub repository:
+The following collaborators were added to the github repository:
 @avaer
 @saadbazaz